My business is Franchises. Ratings. Success stories. Ideas. Work and education

 WiFi

-In some holiday villages there may be local networks(similar to those found in each apartment building).
-These are often wireless networks based on Wi-Fi.
-It is implemented as follows.
-An industrial access point is installed on one of the pillars in the center of the village.
-The server that performs authorizations is connected to this point.
-Main Canal can be implemented in any way, depending on the characteristics of the village.
-The power of the access point is enough to cover the entire village.
+In some holiday villages there may be local networks(like those found in every apartment building).
+These are often Wi-Fi-based wireless networks.
+This is implemented as follows.
+An industrial access point is installed on one of the poles in the center of the village.
+A server that performs authorizations is connected to this point.
+Main channel can be implemented in any way, depending on the characteristics of the village.
+The power of the access point is quite enough to cover the entire village.

 The advantage of this method is that there is no need for any additional equipment.